albertotonda/albertotonda.github.io/content/publication/tonda-2022-intercontinental/index.md

   beef and chicken meat.
 These results tend to indicate that people who are most concerned about food safety are also those who are best aware of environmental and nutritional impacts of food.
+featured: false
+publication: '*Proceedings of FoodSIM 2022, 12th bi-annual International Conference on Modelling and Simulation in Food Engineering*'
 ---